 Chimpanzee trekking in Kibale Forest

-Returning to the lodge at around lunchtime, the afternoon is at your leisure.
-Optional activities, which may need to be booked in advance, include exploring Bigodi Swamps, which lies adjacent to the Kibale Forest and is known for spectacular birdwatching.
+Around lunchtime you depart the forest and visit Tinkas Homestead where you enjoy a traditional Ugandan meal before returning to the lodge, the afternoon is at your leisure.
+One optional activity, which is best booked in advance, is exploring Bigodi Swamp, which lies adjacent to the Kibale Forest and is known for spectacular birdwatching.
 Alternatively you may wish to take a walk around the lodge’s farm in search of birdlife, or relax by the pool amidst the magnificent scenery.

 -